Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Discussion

 To answer our research question, we conduct 15 semi-structured expert interviews.
 The qualitative nature of our work results in limited quantitative validity.
 However, we justify the qualitative approach with the novelty of the research topic.
-Nevertheless, future research should investigate the findings on a quantitative level.
-Our main contribution are best practices (BP1-6) for professionals who move towards a data mesh.
+Nevertheless, future research should investigate the findings on a quantitative level, e.g., using surveys.

+With respect to our sampling method, we acknowledge a potential bias, recognizing that interviewees might frame their data mesh implementations as more successful than they actually are, especially as they aim to publicly position themselves as leaders in the domain of data mesh.
+To address this challenge, we have been transparent in communicating our focus solely on research activities.
+Moreover, we anonymize interviewee data to encourage them to speak freely about both the positive and negative aspects of their experiences within their organizations.
+This approach is designed to mitigate bias and ensure a more accurate and nuanced understanding of data mesh implementations.

+Our main contribution are industry insights for professionals adopting a data mesh.
 However, we acknowledge that these practices are only applicable to a certain degree depending on the organizations' individual situation.
+Thus, professionals need to adjust their strategy accordingly---incorporating only relevant aspects.

-To address this shortcoming we present two archetypes, yet those archetypes lack quantitative evidence.
-Future work should further examine archetypes and provide more fine-grained recommendations for organizations.
-In this context, researchers should investigate data mesh in small and medium-sized organizations to extend the framework of archetypes.
-Moreover, future work should more deeply cover the technological realization of data mesh.
-For example, how to integrate data warehouses, data lakes, blob storage, or data catalogs to realize the data mesh concept.
+The presented organizational archetypes are a first step towards creating more fine-grained guidelines for organizations based on specific characteristics.
+However, we acknowledge that the industry insights in general and the archetypes specifically lack quantitative evidence.
+This creates an enormous opportunity for future work, as this exploratory qualitative approach can be complemented with a quantitative study.
+In this context, researchers could investigate data mesh in small and medium-sized organizations to extend the framework of archetypes.

+Moreover, future work should more deeply cover the technological realization of the data mesh concept.
+This could include designing technical data products in detail and integrating data warehouses, data lakes, or blob storage to realize the data mesh concept.
+In addition, possible data mesh topologies and considerations for ideal data mesh node sizes can be explored in more detail.